kiddsng/kiddsng.github.io/README.md

 The full documentation can be found here (i.e., not out yet).

 ### Vite
-[Vite](https://vitejs.dev/guide/) is an useful tool that helps build a simple, yet effective, development environment for web projects.
+[Vite](https://vitejs.dev/guide/) is a useful tool that helps build a simple, yet effective, development environment for web projects.
 It supports multiple modern front-end frameworks such as React, Vue, and Svelte.

 Vite is used to create my project and its development environment with a React template.